Onlineberatung/documentation/docs/releases/agencyservice.md

 ### Unreleased

+1. You have to grant the update permission for the agencyservice database user by executing this sql statements:

+   ``GRANT UPDATE ON agencyservice.* TO 'agencyservice'@'%'; FLUSH PRIVILEGES;``

 ### 2020-12-15

 1. You have to grant the insert permission for the agencyservice database user by executing this sql statements: